- Particle Data Group (PDG) resources

 PARTICLE PHYSICS BOOKLET

 An abridged version of the Review of Particle Physics available as a pocket-sized 300-page booklet.
-Although produced in print and available online only as a PDF file, the booklet is included in this guide because it is one of the most useful summaries of physics data.
+It is one of the most useful summaries of physics data.
 The booklet contains an abbreviated set of reviews and the summary tables from the most recent edition of the Review of Particle Physics.

 The PDF file of the booklet can be downloaded at http://pdg.lbl.gov/current/booklet.pdf.